Lithuanians in the Chicago area: Churches

 A number of the most architecturally significant churches of the Archdiocese of Chicago were built as national parishes by Lithuanian immigrants such as Holy Cross, Providence of God, Nativity BVM which is dedicated to Our Lady of Šiluva, and the now demolished St. George's in Bridgeport.
 Opulently decorated with a proclivity towards Renaissance and Baroque ornamentation, Lithuanian churches were designed in the spirit of the architecture of the Polish–Lithuanian Commonwealth's heyday.
 Like Chicago's Polish Cathedrals, these churches were statements meant to recall an era when the Grand Duchy of Lithuania spanned from the Baltic to the Black Sea, having been built at a time when Lithuania was under Russian occupation and incorporating Lithuanian imagery in its decor such as the Vytis to invoke pride in Lithuanian culture.

 Museums

-The Lithuanian Museum, owned by the Lithuanian Research and Studies Center, operates at the Lithuanian Youth Center (Lietuvių Jaunimo Centras, 5620 S. Claremont Ave.)
+The Lithuanian Museum, owned by the Lithuanian Research and Studies Center, operates at the Lithuanian Youth Center (Lietuvių Jaunimo Centras, 5620 S. Claremont Avenue).
 The Museum is open and accessible when the Youth Center is open.

-Opened in 1966, the Balzekas Museum of Lithuanian Culture is located in south Chicago, at 6500 South Pulaski Road.
-The purpose of the museum is to celebrate and preserve the Lithuanian culture.
+Opened in 1966, the Balzekas Museum of Lithuanian Culture is located in West Lawn, Chicago at 6500 South Pulaski Road.
+The purpose of the museum is to celebrate and preserve Lithuanian culture.
 As a non-profit organization, the museum began its collections from donations from within the community—such as limited antiques from the Balzekas family.
-Today, the museum offers a variety of exhibits for both children and adults.
-Every two years the museum organizes tours to Lithuania, where the groups visit the most well-known places in Lithuania.
+The museum offers a variety of exhibits.
+Every two years the museum organizes tours to Lithuania.

-The Lithuanian Folk Art Institute of Chicago can be found at the Lithuanian World Center, which is located in Lemont.
+The Lithuanian Folk Art Institute of Chicago can be found at the Lithuanian World Center in Lemont.
 The museum contains a variety of wood carvings, amber jewelry, Lithuanian national clothing pieces, sculptures, and many other traditional folk art.